fabric8io/kubernetes-client/doc/MIGRATION-v6.md

 - Removed DefaultKubernetesClient and DefaultOpenShiftClient constructors directly referencing OkHttp - use OkHttpClientImpl to wrap the OkHttpClient, or the OkHttpClientFactory instead.
 - Removed the AutoAdaptableKubernetesClient, use the new KubernetesClientBuilder instead
 - Removed OpenShiftConfig OpenshiftApiGroupsEnabled methods
+- Removed Recreateable, RecreateApplicable, and ApplicableAnd from the hierarchy of ParameterNamespaceListVisitFromServerGetDeleteRecreateWaitApplicable

 ### Extension Development